montakhab-elqahwa/montakhab-elqahwa.github.io/src/content/posts/CAT-CTF-25/Stylish-Boss/Stylish-Boss.md

 4. So the condition = "grab any `<div>` that has `data-internal-api-key` starting with `sk_`".

 ## Python Script for Exfiltration
-I asked a friend his handler "macabely" to help and he wrote a script to extract the API key character by character.
+I asked a friend his handler [macabely](https://macabely.github.io/) to help and he wrote a script to extract the API key character by character.

 ```python
 import sys